 When it comes to breast reconstruction, the choices that are right for one woman aren't necessarily right for another.
 That's because the long-term prospects of living without a breast or part of a breast affect every woman differently.

-After your mastectomy, you may choose to wear external breast forms or pads, or you may choose to not alter your appearance whatsoever.
+After your mastectomy, you may choose to wear external breast forms or pads, or you may choose to not alter your appearance at all.
 Some women have breast reconstruction, using either breast implants or their own tissue.

 Improvements in plastic surgery techniques offer better results today than ever before and make breast reconstruction an option for most women facing a mastectomy.